304 North Cardinal St.

 Bridal Veil Plants are susceptible to root rot.
 This can occur with or without a drainage hole.
 However, it is almost unavoidable if you do not have a drainage hole.
 If there is nowhere for the excess water to go, it will stagnate and rot your beautiful plant.

 Bridal Veil Plants grow best in a moderately humid environment.
 They will tolerate dry air better than some other tropicals, but it’s best to add some humidity to the air in dry winter climates.
 The most effective way to raise humidity levels is with a humidifier.
-You can use a regular ultrasonic mist humidifier or opt for a specialty humidifier from a plant store (like the Humidifier by Canopy from The Sill).
+You can use a regular ultrasonic mist humidifier or opt for a specialty humidifier from a plant store.

 Bridal Veil Plants prefer warm, tropical weather.
 Keeping the thermostat at a constant temperature between 50°-70° Fahrenheit is ideal.
 Anything colder than 50° is too cold for the plant and is not recommended.
 The plant will not be able to survive in cold weather.
 You probably won’t want your home to be cooler than that either!